Royal Female School of Art: Other names

 References can be found to a number of names, including:

-School of Design for Females, Female School of Design, Gower Street School, Metropolitan School of Art for Females, Royal Female School of Art, Queen Square School of Art, Royal Female School of Art, Government School of Art for Ladies.
+School of Design for Females, Female School of Design, Gower Street School, Metropolitan School of Art for Females, Royal Female School of Art, Queen Square School of Art, Government School of Art for Ladies.

 The Royal Female School of Art Foundation continues to work to support students accessing art education.